chaoticgd/wrench/docs/formats_guide.md

 | 0xe    | unknown_e                      | u8   | (3 + transfer_vertex_count) / 4              |
 | 0xf    | transfer_vertex_count          | u8   | Number of vertices sent to VU1 memory.       |

 The VIF command list consists of two to three `UNPACK` commands, sometimes with `NOP` commands between them.
 The first `UNPACK` command stores ST coordinates.
-The vertices to VU memory and the ST coordinates are indexed into the same way.
+The vertices sent to VU memory and the ST coordinates are indexed into the same way.

 The second `UNPACK` packet is the index buffer.
 The first four bytes are special (in the compressed data), the second one is the relative quadword offset to the third `UNPACK` in VU memory if it exists.
 The rest of the bytes are 1-indexed indices into the vertex buffer in VU memory.
 Note that more vertex positions are sent to VU memory than are stored directly in the vertex table.
 At the time of writing, I'm not entirely sure how this works, although the additional vertex positions seem to be duplicates.
 This makes some amount of sense I think, since it means they can have different ST coordinates.